mozilla/minion-backend/README.md

 Also note that due to the recommended configuration of running [minion-frontend](https://github.com/mozilla/minion-frontend) and minion-backend on separate systems, minion-backend listens on *:8383 for API access.
 It is strongly suggested that you restrict access to specific IP addresses running the frontend using firewall rules.
-Alternatively, you can lock it dow in `backend.json` to `127.0.0.1:8383` if running the frontend and backend on the same system.
+Alternatively, you can lock it down in `backend.json` to `127.0.0.1:8383` if running the frontend and backend on the same system.

 Running test cases in Minion